Brianbla/ALMTools/docs/HOL_PartsUnlimited_WebSite_Continuous_Integration/HOL_PartsUnlimited_WebSite_Continuous_Integration_with_Visual_Studio_Online_Build.md

 ![](<media/25.jpg>)

-### 2: Add PartsUnlimted to your VSO account using Visual Studio
+### 2: Add PartsUnlimited to your VSO account using Visual Studio

 **1.** Navigate to [https://github.com/Microsoft/PartsUnlimited/tree/aspnet45](https://github.com/Microsoft/PartsUnlimited/tree/aspnet45) and download the sample as a zip